Svyatoslav-stack/Eddy-Covariance-Data-Dashboards/README.md

 # Pulse dashboard

 The Pulse Dashboard updates every 30 minutes and holds data for an entire day.
-The daily dataset consists of approximately 864,000 observations, increasing by about 18,000 observations every 30 minutes.
+The daily dataset consists of approximately 9,504,000 observations (864,000 rows and 5 - 12 columns depending on the station), increasing by about 18,000 rows every 30 minutes.
 The dashboard is designed for technical purposes, primarily to quickly identify issues such as power outages, interference from insects or animals, and sensors/loggers issues.

 ## Workflow Overview
-Every 30 minutes, Python scripts triggered by the Windows Scheduler download both high-frequency and low-frequency data from the previous half-hour.
+Every 30 minutes, Python scripts triggered by the Windows Scheduler download both HF and LF data from the previous half-hour.
 Due to server delays at various stations, data updates typically occur between the 2nd and 7th minute of each half-hour (e.g., at 01:07, 01:37, 02:07, etc.).
 The dashboard is then updated at the 8th or 9th minute of each half-hour (e.g., at 01:08, 01:38, 02:08, etc.).
 Handling the data for six stations takes about 1-2 minutes, processing approximately 6 * 18,000 observations in that time.
 Once the half-hourly data is downloaded, the following steps are automatically performed by R scripts:

 - Correct the time format and check the latest station time.
 - Transform and apply filters to the raw dataset.
 - Update the daily dataset to ensure continuous data flow.
 - Calculate the number of observations (separately for the gas analyzer and the anemometer) and send an email alert if the count is below a certain threshold.
 - Check the operational status of the gas analyzer and anemometer by calculating the delay between the last observation time and the station's last update.
-- Generate interactive visualizations of low-frequency data (such as air temperature and precipitation) using Plotly.
+- Generate interactive visualizations of LF data (such as air temperature and precipitation) using Plotly.
 - Display the number of available raw data observations for the last 30 minutes.
 - Generate static visualizations of high-frequency data using ggplot2.
 - Compile all results in an HTML format using RMarkdown and the Flexdashboard library.